zainier/Online-shop/README.md

     b) Users - CRUD<br>

 6. <b>Worker Panel</b><br>
+    We use Voyager.
+Voyager is a Laravel Admin Package that includes BREAD(CRUD) operations, a media manager, menu builder, and much         more.<br>
     Page is available at the address "http://127.0.0.1:8000/worker".
 You must have worker privileges to log in.<br>
     Available features:<br>
     a) Show user's orders<br>